Ghoulean/BinahBot/README.md

 - ~~(p2) BinahBot localization (as in, the interface itself, which only supports EN atm)~~
   - (p3) Localize beyond EN
 - (p4) Per-channel spoiler enforcement
+  - still on radar, but rebuilding index comes first
 - (p1 but ETA is next year) Deck repository